craig-br/instruqt-tracks/instruqt-tracks/getting-started-edge-lab/05-edge-workflow/assignment.md

   <img alt="Workflow finalized" src="../assets/img/wf-finalized.png" />
 </a>

->ℹ️ Note that depending on the workflow and the automation rules, not all the Nodes are always executed.

-☑️ Final task - Login into the Monitoring dashboards and HMI devices
+☑️ Final task - Test if it worked!
 ===
 * Please log in the monitoring dashboards and applications by clickling into `Jhb app`, `Jhb mon`,  `Dublin app` and `Dublin mon` tabs.